EXCLUSIVE: YouTube hits 4 billion daily video views

 By Alexei Oreskovic

-SAN FRANCISCO YouTube, Google Inc's video website, is streaming 4 billion online videos every day, a 25 percent increase in the past eight months, according to the company.
+SAN FRANCISCO Jan 23 YouTube, Google Inc's (GOOG.O) video website, is streaming 4 billion online videos every day, a 25 percent increase in the past eight months, according to the company.

 The jump in video views comes as Google pushes YouTube beyond the personal computer, with versions of the site that work on smartphones and televisions, and as the company steps up efforts to offer more professional-grade content on the site.